Toll Caps in Privatized Road Networks: Structural Properties of Nash Equilibria

 \end{theorem} \begin{proof} We first show $\Rightarrow$: Conditions~\eqref{char1} and \eqref{char5} follow from Lemma~\ref{lem:pos} and the Wardrop condition.
 Condition~\eqref{char2} is trivial.
 Condition~\eqref{char3} follows from Lemma~\ref{lem:pri}.

 Now we prove $\Leftarrow$: let $(t',x')$ be a tuple that satisfies \eqref{char1}-\eqref{char5}.
-We want to show that $(t',x') =(t,x)$, where $(t,x)$ is a subgame perfect equilibrium, which by Proposition \ref{pro:exi} exists.
+We want to show that $(t',x') =(t,x)$, where $(t,x)$ is a Nash equilibrium, which by Proposition \ref{pro:exi} exists.
 By \eqref{char3}, we get that tolls $t'$ are feasible w.r.t. $c$.
 Condition \eqref{char1} implies that $x'$ is a Wardrop equilibrium with full support with respect to $t'$.
-Hence, similarly as in equation \eqref{eq:monotonicity}, we get
+Hence, similarly as in \eqref{eq:monotonicity}, we get

 Assume by contradiction that there is $i\in N$ with $t'_i<t_i$ (the case $t'_i>t_i$ follows similarly).
 By \eqref{char3}, we get

 From this $x'_i<x_i$ follows.
 Putting things together, we get

 a contradiction to~\eqref{eq:monotonicity-}. \end{proof}